 Return to the Umbrella dashboard, click Reporting > Security Activity and run the report.
 A block for “Phishing” should appear in the report.

 Next, configure your policy with the policy wizard.
 Depending on your preference, you may wish to create a new policy or simply modify the Default policy to suit your needs.

 These steps apply when creating your first policy, or when going back to edit an existing policy.
 By default, there's always a single policy—the Default policy.
 This policy applies to all identities when no other policy above it covers that identity.
 In other words, the Default policy is a catch-all to ensure all identities within your organization receive a baseline level of protection.
-You can also find out more about policies, here.
+You can also find out more about policies, see Create and Apply Policies.

 To start building and understanding your policies:

 If you select the default policy, all identities are selected so the second step can be skipped.

 - Select the identities to which the policy will be applied.
-If you simply have a single ISR configured as a Device in your dashboard, select that single Identity and click Next.
+If you simply have a single ISR configured as a device in your dashboard, select that identity and click Next.
 If you have more than one, you can select all the ISR in a group.

 - Select what you want this policy to do.

 The four options shown correspond to policy features: security settings, IP layer enforcement, content category blocks and custom destination lists.

 - Enforce Security at the DNS Layer—These are settings related directly the blocking of domains based on whether they are malicious and provides a base level of security protection.
 We recommend always selecting this.